Chaffey Dam Pipeline - Biodiversity offsets program

 In June 2019, the NSW Government announced emergency short-term works to extend critical water supply to Tamworth, Moonbi, and Kootingal towns due to water shortages caused by drought.
 Works included the construction of a temporary weir on the Peel River and the construction of a 19-kilometre underground pipeline from Chaffey Dam to Dungowan, to reduce evaporation and ground infiltration of water when moving via the Peel River to Tamworth.
 Work was completed in 2020.

 The pipeline operated temporarily in mid-2020, until drought conditions reduced.
 The operation of the pipeline was permitted by both State and Commonwealth approvals to respond to drought conditions.
-Approvals to temporarily operate the pipeline have expired, however a Biodiversity Offset Plan was developed as part of this work and implementation of the offsets is ongoing.
+Approvals to temporarily operate the pipeline have expired, however a Biodiversity Offset Plan was developed as part of this work and implementation of the offsets is underway.

 WaterNSW acknowledges the traditional custodians of the lands and waters on which we work and pay our respects to all elders past, present and emerging.
 Learn more